nikitavoloboev/data/sharing/my-workflow.md

 - [Day One](../macOS/apps/day-one.md) - All my private thoughts and journal entries.
 - [Looking back](../looking-back/looking-back.md) - My public log of things I've done and worked on throughout the months with highglights and comments on each month/year.

+## Writing
+- [Ulysses](../macOS/apps/ulysses.md) - All my writing.
+Medium posts, stories, wiki, small pieces and ideas.

+## Contacts
+- Apple Contacts - All contacts and people I meet are added as contacts in my contacts book.
+All contacts are prefixed with a category (i.e. __f.__ for __friend__) and most contacts have tags attached so it's easier to remember the person.
+I also add various people I follow as contacts and use [this workflow](https://github.com/nikitavoloboev/small-workflows/tree/master/search-for-content#readme) to search all contacts, names, tags links and notes I wrote for the contact.

 ## [Mac](https://github.com/nikitavoloboev/my-mac-os#readme)

 ## [iOS](https://github.com/nikitavoloboev/my-ios#readme)